FAQs: Degree Works For Students

 No. “What If” plans are not saved under student log-ins in.
 You can to run a new “What If” scenario next time you log or save a “What If” as a PDF by choosing the “Process as PDF” button and then saving to your desktop.

 You can print your degree audit by clicking on the “Print/Save as PDF” button at the top of the screen.
+For this function to work, you will need to enable pop-up windows or new tabs in your internet browser.

 The features under this tab allows you to project the impact that differing scenarios will have on the student’s future GPA.
 Each type of calculator is described below.